janosh/svelte-multiselect/src/routes/(demos)/(attachments)/attachments/+page.md

 `dismiss_on: 'release'` to wait for the click instead, so starting a pan behind it does not make it vanish mid-drag, and a right-click leaves it standing. `release` is also what lets an outside `<input type="checkbox" bind:checked={open}>` close the
-surface: dismissing on the press writes `checked=false` to the DOM a task before the browser flips it as part of the click, so the bind reads that flip as "check it" and reopens what the user just closed.
+surface: dismissing on the press writes `checked=false` back to the DOM before the click, whose pre-click activation flips it to true again for the binding to commit, reopening what the user just closed.
 Both modes dismiss from the capture phase, ahead of the pressed element's own handlers, so a control that toggles the surface from its own click handler belongs in `inside` — as does an outside trigger that opens on `pointerdown`, whose own click would otherwise dismiss under `release`.